WPGlobus/WPGlobus/readme.txt

 	* Filter 'wpglobus_enabled_pages'
 * FIXED:
 	* Center the flag icons vertically.
 Thanks to Nicolaus Sommer for the suggestion.
+	* Correct language detection with no trailing slash on home url, i.e. `example.com/fr` works the same as `example.com/fr/`

 = 1.1.1.3 =